South Carolina Highway 72: Whitmire connector route

 South Carolina Highway 72 Connector (SC 72 Conn.) is a connector route of SC 72 that exists northeast of Whitmire.
 It serves to connect U.S. Route 176 (US 176) with SC 72/SC 121.
 It is unnamed and is an unsigned highway.

 Chester business loop

 South Carolina Highway 72 Business (SC 72 Bus.) was established in 1954 when mainline SC 72 was bypassed to the south and east of Chester.
 It followed the original mainline route through downtown Chester, via West End Street, Main Street, and Saluda Street/Road.
 In 1964, SC 121 Bus. was established and completely overlapped SC 72 Bus.
 It is unknown when the business loop was decommissioned.

 Rock Hill business spur

 South Carolina Highway 72 Business (SC 72 Bus.) was established in 1950 as a business spur into downtown Rock Hill, via Saluda Street, from mainline SC 72, which continued east to terminate at US 21/SC 5 (Anderson Road).
-Though never originally part of mainline SC 72, it was eventually replaced by the mainline at an unknown date.
+Though never originally part of mainline SC 72, it was eventually replaced by the mainline sometime in 2012.

+Rock Hill bypass

+South Carolina Highway 72 Bypass (SC 72 Byp.) was most likely established in 1950.
+It bypassed downtown Rock Hill to the southeast as Albright Road and was completely concurrent with SC 121.
+It was also concurrent with SC 5 shortly afterwards for the rest of its route as well.
+It ends at an intersection with US 21 while SC 121 continues along with US 21 north through the east of the city, and SC 5 continues along with US 21 south to I-77’s exit 77.
+It was actually the former segment of mainline SC 72, and it eventually was decommissioned sometime in 2012, along with it getting redesignated onto South Carolina Highway 72 Business Spur.